rieckpil/getting-started-with-microprofile/README.md

 * **WAD** (Watch and Deploy) from [Adam Bien](https://wad.sh/) ([setup](https://rieckpil.de/review-improved-java-jakarta-ee-productivity-with-adam-biens-wad-watch-and-deploy/))
 * **JWTENIZR** from [Adam Bien](http://jwtenizr.sh/)

+## Start the example applications

+Each subfolder contains a `buildAndRun.sh` (Linux/Mac) and `buildAndRun.bat` (Windows) file to build and start the application on your machine using **Docker**.
+You just need **Java 11** and **Maven** installed and a running Docker daemon to start everything.
+Once the application is up- and running, you can visit http://localhost:9080 to access it (if any JAX-RS endpoint is available in the project).

 ## Open Liberty configuration

 The following `server.xml` configuration is used: